-The win marked history for US Soccer – being the first time the Americans had won their group in the World Cup since 1930.
+The win marked history for US Soccer.
+It was the first time that an American team won its World Cup since 1930.

 Call it the “shot heard around the planet”, and also the latest goal score in US World Cup history.

-But even after sports history was made, this day still wasn’t over.
+But even after history was made, the day was not over.

-At Wimbledon in England, even more history was being made – as American John Isner and Frenchman Nicolas Mahut were locked in a grudge match of longlasting proportion.
+At Wimbledon in England, even more history was being made.
+American John Isner and Frenchman Nicolas Mahut were locked in a grudge match of longlasting proportion.